wilderlife/wilderlife.github.io/my-videos.md

 <div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/8CAFRDokyQkhi" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/cat-kitten-8CAFRDokyQkhi">via GIPHY</a></p>

 <h4>You scrolled till the end!
 Well done you!
-I hope you actually clicked on one of the videos  If you did and want to share you <a href="mailto:hello@margogantner.com">email me here</a>.
+I hope you actually clicked on one of the videos 🕵️‍♀️ If you did and want to have a chat <a href="mailto:hello@margogantner.com">email me here</a>.
 If you didn't, scroll back up.</h4>